CalvinLyttle/StevensTriviaGame/README.md

 The Figma link for the app :
 https://www.figma.com/file/sXaLE4XsmLgoa3B9nEkr6D/Stevens-Trivia-Game?node-id=21%3A377&t=TMHjkSyde6usyzYJ-0

-- Run 'npm install' to install all of the necessary packages.
+- Run 'npm install' to install the necessary packages.
 In order to install a particular package, do 'npm install <package-name>'

 - Dependencies include:
    "@popperjs/core" ,